john-yohan-park/Login/README.md

 # MERN Log In
-Fullstack Web Application using MongoDB, Express, React, and Node.js
+Fullstack Web App using MongoDB, Express, React, and Node.js

 `cd` into `MERN-Login`</br></br>
 // Install dependencies for server & client </br>